Blue revolution: Food and nutrient security

-Livelihoods and Poverty Alleviation
+Livelihoods and poverty alleviation

 The Blue Revolution and aquaculture activities play an important role in supporting livelihoods and reducing poverty, especially for rural populations.
 In 2018, over 20 million people globally were employed and got their income from aquaculture related activities.
 Generally, aquaculture can provide a higher income to low-income, rural households than agriculture.
 In underdeveloped countries, many people rely on income from seafood production to support their livelihoods in addition to other sources of income.
 This is especially true for small-scale aquaculture, which is most often practiced in rural areas.

 Aquaculture also as positive indirect effects of poverty alleviation through spill-over from surplus income and employment linkages to those in jobs associated with fish farming.
 The growth of freshwater aquaculture has helped provide income and reduce poverty, specifically in Asia and sub-Saharan Africa.
-Also fish farming has positive effects on income distribution, attenuating the levels of inequality in rural coastal localities where salmon farms are established, compared to localities where salmon farms are not established.
+Fish farming also has positive effects on income distribution, attenuating the levels of inequality in rural coastal localities where salmon farms are established, compared to localities where salmon farms are not established.
 For example, in Bangladesh, aquaculture activities facilitate per capita income to grow 2.1% between 2000 and 2010, reducing national poverty levels.

+India and the Blue Revolution

+In India, the Blue Revolution refers to government-led efforts to increase fish production through modern aquaculture techniques and improved fisheries management.